 We aggregated the tasting score of our panel to rank the machines in terms of hummus quality, looking for the smoothest, most consistent hummus.

 Finally, we conducted our leak test.
-We filled each model the maximum amount recommended in the user manual or marked on the bowl, and then ran each model to check for leakage.
+We filled each model with the maximum amount recommended in the user manual or marked on the bowl and then ran each model to check for leakage.
 The results were varied, with some models retaining all of the fluid, with others leaking horribly.

 We set up each food processor with its shredding disc and tested its performance on cheese, potatoes, and carrots.
 We also awarded more points if models had adjustability when it came to shredding settings.

 Slicing tests were conducted almost identically to shredding, except that we used tomatoes, zucchini, and potatoes.
 We looked at how difficult it was to set up the slicing disc, whether or not we could adjust the thickness of the slices.
-We also gave a higher score to models that had adjustable settings that corresponded to real units, preferring 2mm-10mm over an arbitrary 1-10 scale.
+We also gave a higher score to models with adjustable settings corresponding to real units, preferring 2mm-10mm over an arbitrary 1-10 scale.

 We were specifically looking for models that produced even slices of consistent thickness without any taper.
-We also compared the amount of unsliced food trapped between the lid and the disc, as well if we had to slice the food to fit in the feed tube.
+We also compared the amount of unsliced food trapped between the lid and the disc and if we had to slice the food to fit in the feed tube.

-After completing all of the other tests, we had a decent idea of which ones were easy to clean, and which ones weren't.
-We broke the score into three parts, separately rating how easy it was to clean the blade, lid, and bowl of each model, noting if there were any nooks and crannies that made it easy to trap food.
+After completing all of the other tests, we understood which ones were easy to clean and which ones weren't.
+We broke the score into three parts, separately rating how easy it was to clean each model's blade, lid, and bowl, noting if there were any nooks and crannies that made it easy to trap food.